dariahervieux/dariahervieux.github.io/_posts/2020-04-26-generate-public-key-auth-keys.md

 Now till the end of your session, there is no need to type a passphrase for your key.
 Nice!
 But could be better.
 You can use a script which will load the key automatically once you are logged in.
-There are plenty examples of scripts on the internet.
+There are plenty of examples of scripts on the internet.
 Here is the one from the GitHub [help documentation](https://help.github.com/en/github/authenticating-to-github/working-with-ssh-key-passphrases#auto-launching-ssh-agent-on-git-for-windows):
 ``` bash
 env=~/.ssh/agent.env